bytebase/bytebase.com-old/content/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo.md

 We used GoReleaser's ["overrides"](https://goreleaser.com/customization/build/) feature here.

 Up to this point, we can use GoReleaser to compile when CGO is on, but the story is not over yet.
-The ultimate goal of GoReleaser is to release, and if we use GoReleaser twice as we currently do, we will have two release messages.
-But this step is easier than before.
+The ultimate goal of GoReleaser is to release, and if we use GoReleaser twice as we currently do, we will generate two releases.
+But compared to the cross-compilation headache, this is a piece of cake.

 ## Release!